TabbyML/tabby/docs/quantization.md

 As suggested by the author, the idea is to use 10 bits for the input so that the multiplication is 20 bits which gives 12 bits left for accumulation.

 Similar to the `int8` quantization, only the weights of the embedding and linear layers are quantized to 16-bit integers.
+The other layers are run in FP32.

 ### 16-bit floating points (`float16`)